 Step 3: Fill the belly

 Babies sleep longer when their bellies are full.
 You don’t want your baby waking early from a nap due to hunger.
 So make sure your baby has eaten within 20-30 minutes of putting her down for a nap.

 [Important note] I’m not encouraging you to feed your baby to sleep, as that may contribute to short napping (see Step 7.)
 Instead, try to separate feeding and falling asleep by more than 10 minutes.

 Step 4: Create a nap-friendly space

 For older babies and toddlers, the most restorative sleep is non-motion sleep away from the distractions of the day.

 Most babies younger than 4 months can nap anywhere.
-Your bright living room, a crowded cafe or 2 hours in the baby carrier doesn’t seem to affect their ability to nap well.
+Your bright living room, a crowded cafe or an hour in the baby carrier doesn’t seem to affect their ability to nap well.

 But around 4 months old, your baby goes through a big developmental phase.
 And part of this development results in a change in sleep patterns.
 (My 4 month sleep regression guide explains this more.)